Synthetic Organic and Medicinal Chemistry

 Dr. John Stephens

 The Stephens group carries out research in synthetic organic chemistry with a focus on medicinal chemistry and asymmetric synthesis.

 Medicinal chemistry: Medicinal chemistry involves the design, synthesis and development of new pharmaceutical drugs that are suitable for therapeutic use.
 Dr Stephens has a particular interest in diabetes, neurological disorders and microbial infections and is currently investigating new routes to novel chemical therapies.
 These projects are interdisciplinary and involve collaborative work with Prof Findlay, Dr Kinsella and Dr Kavanagh in the biology department at NUI Maynooth.
-Please watch the video below for further information on this research.

 Asymmetric synthesis: Dr Stephens’ interest in asymmetric synthesis lies in the efficient control of selectivity (enantio-, diastereo, regio-, and chemo-) in bond making reactions, particularly C-C bond making processes.
 The demand for new and economical asymmetric reactions is being driven by the pharmaceutical industry due to the chiral nature of many pharmaceutical products.
 Dr Stephens collaborates with Prof Alexakis, University of Geneva, on these projects.

 Fluorescent probes: Dr Stephens is also interested in the design, synthesis and application of novel fluorophores.
 Dr Stephens employs cycloaddition chemistry in the generation of new fluorescent heterocycles and investigates their photophysics in collaboration with Dr Alan Ryder at NUI Galway.